itteco/iframely/docs/QA Whitelist Format.md

 If the protocol is not supported by the domain, the value of `domain.protocol` will be `null`.
 If we did not test the domain yet, `domain` will be `null`.
 If domain does not support specific type on the protocol, then `domain.protocol.type` will be null.

 The basic and most important values in tags list are:
- - `"ok"` - means the domain-protocol is whitelisted
+ - `"allow"` - means the domain-protocol is whitelisted
- - `"reject"` - indicates that domain-protocol does not provide reliable or expected user experience
+ - `"deny"` - indicates that domain-protocol does not provide reliable or expected user experience

 `date` value for the domain gives the date when this domain was last updated with the test results.
 You may opt to ignore test results that are not recent enough for your needs.